embeddednodejs/embeddednodejs.github.io/content/ch_7.md

 To build setups with "custom" components, [tindie](tindie.com) can be interesting.
 For example, you can find the <a href="https://www.tindie.com/products/imrehg/grovehat-for-arduino-nano/">Grove Hat for Arduino Nano</a> to build a cheap Arduino based experimenters kit.

+## Community, forums and blogs

+* A good forum to learn about PCB design is the [EEVblog forum](http://www.eevblog.com/forum/eda/?PHPSESSID=063c7a9e5e43800c1319b8bd7b63ab63)

+* A nice blog to learn about PCBs is from [Bunny Studios](https://www.bunniestudios.com/)